 - They should use the contact details, for example, from their website, to call, email or visit and ask very politely if they could support them with work experience.

 - Companies are all very busy businesses so students may need to make contact two or three times to get a response.

 - Once an employer agrees to a student undertaking work experience with them, students need to complete the consent form along with their parent/guardian and the employer.
 This form needs to be put into the drop box outside of Pupil Reception

 In addition to the formal work experience period, within Brine Leas Sixth Form there may be opportunities for students to use regular slots on their timetable, or opportunities outside of term time, to go out to work at an establishment relevant to their study or future career path.
-Work experience activities are in the form of work placement visits; work experience (1-2 weeks minimum), job shadowing, career-related volunteering and social action.
+Work experience activities are in the form of work placement visits; work experience, job shadowing, career-related volunteering and social action.

 The earlier that students can arrange and begin work experience, the more relevant and appealing it will be in their UCAS, apprenticeship and job applications (part-time and full-time).
-All placements need to be discussed and agreed with their Progress Tutors within their individual progress meetings.
+All placements need to be discussed and agreed with their form teacher.
 Of course, any work experience undertaken at any time during the course will be fantastic – it doesn’t have to be in term time.